symfony/symfony-docs/form/form_collections.rst

-The ``allow_delete`` option means that if an item of a collection isn't sent on submission, the related data is removed from the collection on the server.
+The ``allow_delete`` option means that if an item of a collection is not sent on submission, the related data is removed from the collection on the server.
 In order for this to work in an HTML form, you must remove the DOM element for the collection item to be removed, before submitting the form.